 For us, these are not postcards.
 Brown, green, blue, and black describe four different workloads for the nervous system.
 Deserts strip the visual field to light, rock, and distance.
 Rainforests overwhelm it with biodiversity, humidity, and sound.
 Oceans offer rhythm, horizon, and immersion.
 Dark skies change what the brain does with scale and time.

-Brown: Chile’s Atacama Desert by Day
+Brown: Atacama Desert by Day

-The architecture at Nayara Alto Atacama supports that effect.
 Buildings sit low and follow the contours of the valley, using earth-toned adobe and stone so that walls blend into the canyon rather than standing out against it.
 Gardens are planted to frame views rather than block them, and pool areas are tucked into sheltered courtyards where water and rock stay in balance.
 The result is a daytime environment that keeps mechanical input low and lets light, air, and land do most of the work.

 In this daytime frame, the Atacama functions as our brown space.
 It is the place in the Nayara portfolio where simplicity, dryness, and clean views give the nervous system a low-input environment to recover from the chronic overload of dense urban life.